Eric Duncan, J.D.

-Eric Duncan is a P-12 data and policy senior analyst, specializing in policies related to educator quality and increasing the racial diversity of the educator workforce.
+Eric Duncan is the director for P-12 policy, specializing in policies related to educator quality and increasing the racial diversity of the educator workforce.

 Eric previously was a state policy advisor at WestEd, where he supported the organization’s federal and state policy strategy.
 Prior to that, Eric worked as a senior program associate at CCSSO, where he supported state efforts to diversify the teaching workforce and ensure that teachers are culturally responsive in practice through the Diverse and Learner-Ready Teachers Initiative.
 He also worked as the director of district initiatives at the National Council on Teacher Quality, where he supported the development of a student teaching project with three large school districts across the country and led the organization’s communications efforts to promote evidence-based teacher quality research.
 Before that, Eric worked at the U.S. Department of Education, Office of the Secretary, as a LEE public policy fellow.
 He was a member of My Brother’s Keeper Task Force and supported the Department’s work on teacher diversity.
 Eric started his career in Atlanta as a high school social studies teacher.
 He received his undergraduate degree at Emory University and has a juris doctor from Wake Forest University.

 What are people most surprised to learn about you?

 I have always wanted to be involved in improving conditions for people of color.
 Education always felt like the most impactful way to do so – plus I love children.